 In particular, Washington is home to spiders such as the black widow spider and yellow sac spider, as well as other Washington spiders such as hobo spiders, wolf spiders and jumping spiders.
 If your home is located in a place such as Seattle or Olympia and you want to keep spiders out, it can be helpful if there is weather stripping on doors and windows.
 Also, make sure you close cracks and crevices.

-White crab spiders thrive in moisture which makes it an ideal home for places like Seattle and Portland.
-If you do not take proper precautions, one crab spider can become ten which can led to a full blown infestation.
+White crab spiders thrive in moisture which makes places like Seattle and Portland ideal environments.
+If you do not take proper precautions, one crab spider can become ten which can lead to a full-blown infestation.
 If you are experiencing a white crab spider infestation on your property please contact Western Exterminator today for an inspection.